 The row_major qualifier overrides only the column_major qualifier; other qualifiers are inherited.
-It only affects the layout of matrices.
 Elements within a matrix row will be contiguous in memory.

 The column_major qualifier overrides only the row_major qualifier; other qualifiers are inherited.
-It only affects the layout of matrices.
 Elements within a matrix column will be contiguous in memory.

-The binding identifier specifies the uniform buffer binding point corresponding to the uniform block, which will be used to obtain the values of the member variables of the block.
-It is an error to specify the binding identifier for the global scope or for block member declarations.
-Any uniform block declared without a binding identifier is initially assigned to block binding point zero.
-After a program is linked, the binding points used for uniform blocks declared with or without a binding identifier can be updated by the OpenGL API.
+The binding identifier specifies the uniform buffer binding point corresponding to the uniform or shader storage block, which will be used to obtain the values of the member variables of the block.
+It is a compile-time error to specify the binding identifier for the global scope or for block member declarations.
+Any uniform or shader storage block declared without a binding identifier is initially assigned to block binding point zero.
+After a program is linked, the binding points used for uniform and shader storage blocks declared with or without a binding identifier can be updated by the OpenGL API.

-If the binding identifier is used with a uniform block instanced as an array then the first element of the array takes the specified block binding and each subsequent element takes the next consecutive uniform block binding point.
+If the binding identifier is used with a uniform or shader storage block instanced as an array, the first element of the array takes the specified block binding and each subsequent element takes the next consecutive uniform block binding point.

-If the binding point for any uniform block instance is less than zero, or greater than or equal to the implementation-dependent maximum number of uniform buffer bindings, a compilation error will occur.
-When the binding identifier is used with a uniform block instanced as an array of size N, all elements of the array from binding through binding + N - I must be within this range.
+If the binding point for any uniform or shader storage block instance is less than zero, or greater than or equal to the implementation-dependent maximum number of uniform buffer bindings, a compile-time error will occur.
+When the binding identifier is used with a uniform or shader storage block instanced as an array of size N, all elements of the array from binding through binding + N-1 must be within this range.

-When multiple arguments are listed in a layout declaration, the affect will be the same as if they were declared one at a time, in order from left to right, each in turn inheriting from and overriding the result from the previous qualification.
+When multiple arguments are listed in a layout declaration, the effect will be the same as if they were declared one at a time, in order from left to right, each in turn inheriting from and overriding the result from the previous qualification.